-Planetarium on the Go is a digital portable full dome (360o) theater, 6m in diameter with a 57m2 screen surface, that creates a unique educational experience.
-By showing the fascinating discoveries in astronomy and space exploration, it both inspires and educates people of all ages about our surroundings - the Earth itself and our place in the Universephotos & videos
+We come to your place, even in the most remote locations, offering a high quality immersive educational experience.
+We organize events at schools, museums, science centers, libraries or any public place.
+By showing the fascinating discoveries in space exploration, it both inspires and educates people of all ages about our surroundings - the Earth itself and our place in the Universebooking request

 The development of Planetarium on the Go in schools, especially those far away from major cities, will open this way of learning for more children.
 It can travel to a school, museum, library or any public place, even in the most remote locations.